jvcasillas/blogdown_source/content/talk/next-talk.md

 +++
 date = "2017-10-27T00:00:00"
-title = "Best practices and tools for pycholinguistic research with bilinguals: A gentle introduction to PsychoPy2" abstract = "" abstract_short = ""
-event = "Hispanic Linguistics Symposium"
+title = "The use of lexical stress and vowel duration for morphological anticipation in L2 learners of Spanish" abstract = "" abstract_short = "" event = "Hispanic Linguistics Symposium"